The Genius 9600 is a brilliant electric toothbrush.

 For those who might be concerned, it is fine to leave the brush on the charging stand and connected to power.
 It cannot overcharge, electrical circuits inside stop this.

 When power is low the battery status icon will flash and you will likely feel the decrease in brush power.
-When depleted completely the motor will power down and the battery icon flash red.
+When depleted completely the motor will power down and the battery icon flashes red.

 You will never know quite how much power is left, is it 20%, 15%, the lights are not that accurate and I would have thought more feedback could have been given through the app, but sadly not.